WinSuk/discord-youtube-notifier/README.md

   * Change REPLACE_WITH_UNIQUE_SECRET to your own unique secret - If you aren't sure what to put, grab something from here: https://www.randomlists.com/string
   * Change REPLACE_WITH_WEBHOOK_URL to your Discord webhook URL
 - Upload ytnotify.php to a public location on your webserver
-- Edit ytnotify_subscribe.sh/php with a text editor:
+- Edit ytnotify_subscribe.php with a text editor:
   * Change REPLACE_WITH_CHANNEL_ID to your YouTube channel ID
   * Change REPLACE_WITH_CALLBACK_URL to the public URL of ytnotify.php (including http[s]://)
   * Change REPLACE_WITH_UNIQUE_SECRET to the same secret set in ytnotify.php